Working Papers

 Abstract: An agent learns dynamically about the profitability of a project and decides when to make an irreversible investment.
 The agent seeks to maximize his reputation for learning.
 Equilibrium strategies are dictated by the prior belief that the project is profitable: a high-ability agent plays a cutoff strategy in every period, where the cutoffs are bounded below by the prior.
 Agents are reputationally rewarded for both speed and accuracy, but accuracy becomes gradually less consequential for reputation over time.
 Compared to a benchmark where the agent has no reputational motive, investment timing may be either be premature or delayed.
 For projects with a substantial downside risk, reputation induces premature investment.
 Meanwhile, when projects have a positive net present value ex-ante, reputation induces delayed investment.

 Abstract: I present a dynamic model of breaking news.
-News firms are rewarded for reporting before their competitors but also for making reports that are credible to consumers.
-Errors occur when firms fake, reporting a story despite lacking evidence.
-While firms make errors even under a monopoly, competition and observational learning exacerbate errors and give rise to rich dynamics in firm behavior.
-Competition intensifies faking by engendering a preemptive motive, but the haste-inducing effect of preemption is endogenously mitigated by gradual improvement in report credibility over the course of a news cycle.
-Meanwhile, observational learning causes existing errors to propagate through the market.
-This is driven by a copycat effect, in which one report triggers an immediate surge in faking by others.
-This behavior is consistent with herding on the decision to report a story as well as herding on the timing of reports.
+Firms are rewarded for preempting their competitors and for making credible reports.
+Errors occur when firms fake, reporting without evidence.
+While even monopolists err, competition and observational learning exacerbate errors and give rise to rich dynamics in reporting.
+Competition intensifies faking by engendering a preemptive motive, but is endogenously mitigated by improvement in credibility over time.
+Observational learning causes errors to propagate through the market via a copycat effect, where a new report triggers a surge in faking.
+The copycat effect causes herding on the timing of news.

 Reputation in News Media: Speed vs. Accuracy

 Abstract: We study news firms’ reporting behavior, including their propensity to misreport, when they are reputation driven.
-In our model, a news firm (sender) dynamically learns about a state and reports to a consumer (receiver).
-Senders are concerned with their reputation at the end of the game, and must choose when to time their report.
-We find that in equilibrium, the sender fakes, i.e., report despite being ignorant of the state, with positive probability in every period.
+A news firm (sender) dynamically learns about a state and reports to a consumer (receiver).
+Senders are concerned with their reputation, and must choose when to make a report.
+In equilibrium, the sender fakes, i.e., reports despite being ignorant of the state, with positive probability in every period.
 This faking in turn leads to a higher level of misreporting than if the sender were instead truthful.
-We further find the sender’s reputations is endogenously rewarded for both speed and accuracy, and thus we provide a microfoundation to the speed-accuracy tradeoff in the news media setting.
+We further find the sender’s reputation is endogenously rewarded for both speed and accuracy, and thus we provide a microfoundation for the speed-accuracy tradeoff.
 Finally, we consider the dynamics in the sender’s strategy, finding that the sender becomes more truthful, and thus less prone to misreporting, as time passes.

 Works In Progress